Embedding Totems in Real Life

-In my global travels I’ve been stricken by how common symbols and totems are in every society.
-Castles, churches, governments, cities, families, clans and more all invested in expensive and lasting tokens to display symbols of certain meaning prominently.
-I’ve seen symbols embedded in walls, ceilings, chairs, and floors, as well as in absolutely any object imaginable, from robes, to headresses, to canes, to candle lighters and candle snuffers, to glasses to furniture.
+In my travels I’ve been stricken by how common symbols and totems are in every society.
+Castles, churches, governments, cities, families, clans and more all invested in expensive and lasting tokens to display symbols of certain meaning prominently within daily life.
+I’ve seen words, phrases, images and symbols embedded in walls, ceilings, chairs, and floors, as well as in absolutely any object imaginable, from robes, to headdresses, to canes, to candle snuffers, to glasses, furniture and fabrics.

 Society’s reliance on totems is about inserting triggers and reminders of meanings and intentions into humans’ daily patterns and movements.
 Objects we see, touch and use throughout the day can speak to us and impact our habits and behaviors.